 long primary source

-[note: this book was not entirely written by George Macartney himself.
+[another note: this book was not entirely written by George Macartney himself.
 It comprises his diaries, notes and letters as well as a an introduction and commentary by Helen S. Robbins.
 I recommend skipping over the first 7 chapters (the introduction), read up on Wikipedia and dive right into Macartney’s own notes in chapter 8.]

 The story: today, George Macartney is most widely known for his role as the first official envoy of Britain to China.
 He arrived there in 1793, apparently refusing to kowtow before Emperor Qianlong, and when he tried to establish trade relations, he failed at it.
 Before all of this, he had served as a government official at home in Britain and in Russia.